luukfroling/Broekzakdemos-repobased/content/Light.md

 Take a piece of paper, wet it a bit in the middle with water, oil, or saliva, then hold it in front of the window (or a lamp).
 The wet part appears light, it transmits.
 Then put the paper on the table where it reflects light.
 Now the wet spot looks dark, because of the transmission, it reflects less than dry paper.
 Students can do this in their seats using their saliva or whatever wet stuff is available (figure 14).

 ## Reflection and transmission 2
 (in winter) Do students have bicycle LEDs in their pockets or bags?
 Darken the room.
 Take two LEDs.
 Hold the paper with the oil stain in between and look for a point where the reflection and transmission are the same.
 You can even make this into a light intensity meter.
 You can compare lamps with different power.
-See further: https://www.exploratorium.edu/snacks/oil-spot-photometer
+See also [exploartorium](https://www.exploratorium.edu/snacks/oil-spot-photometer)

 ## Accommodation of the eye
 Let your students hold a pen or pencil or finger near the eye.
 Nearer and nearer \.... the background will become unclear/unfocussed.
 When our eyes focus on the background, then the pen/pencil will appear unfocussed.
 The lens of the eye adjusts to the distance (up to a point).
 This is clear evidence that the lens of the eye can focus and it has to change shape and thus focal length to do so.
 We call this accommodation.